Sports Coach Logo Sports Coach Training Principles Fitness Components

 Lance Smith explains why we should develop thinking athletes.

-This article looks at a coaching philosophy that encourages athletes to think for themselves – and suggests you will be a better coach if your athletes know themselves better, contribute to their coaching and have ownership of their sport.
+This article examines a coaching philosophy that encourages athletes to think for themselves.
+It suggests that you will be a better coach if your athletes know themselves better, contribute to your coaching, and own their sport.

 • People will rise to a challenge if it is their challenge - Wayne Smith